gcfacchi/TomAugspurger.github.io/content/scalable-ml-01.md

         return X
 ```

-Incidentally, my [`CategoricalDtype` pull
-request](https://github.com/pandas-dev/pandas/pull/16015) will make this type of
-operation a bit easier to express.

-We need to convert to `CategoricalDtype` so that we can call `get_dummies` later
-on without worrying about missing or extra categories in a subset of the data
-throwing off our linear algebra (See my [talk][pipelines-pandas] for more
-details).

-Finally, we'd like to scale a subset of the data.
-Scikit-learn has a
+Finally, we'd like to normalize the quantitative subset of the data.
-`StandardScaler`, which we'll mimic here, to just operate on a subset of the
+Scikit-learn has a [StandardScaler], which we'll mimic here, to just operate on
-columns.
+a subset of the columns.

 ```python
 class StandardScaler(TransformerMixin):